Mapping urban segregation through co-residence network reconstruction: Results

 \subsection{Determinants of co-residence clusters}

-{ \paragraph{Cultural and national homophily.} The key question is what factors determine the segregation of countries into two clusters.
-The world map of residence preferences (Fig. \ref{fig:fig2}\textbf{c}) suggests that cultural and geographic proximity could be a key factor in the division of countries \citep{crang2013cultural}.
-Furthermore, the world network of residence preferences (Fig. \ref{fig:fig2}\textbf{d}) reveals that connections are typically stronger between geographically proximate countries, further supporting this hypothesis.
-Countries within the same cluster tend to have stronger cultural ties, sharing similar languages, traditions, and social norms.
-This cultural homophily drives the preference for migrants from these countries to live in close proximity, reinforcing the observed segregation. }
+{ \paragraph{Geographical and national homophily.} The key question is what factors determine the segregation of countries into two clusters.
+The world map of district co-residence patterns (Fig. \ref{fig:fig2}\textbf{c}) suggest that geographic proximity could be a key factor in the division of countries \cite{crang2013cultural}.
+Furthermore, the world network of district co-residence patterns (Fig. \ref{fig:fig2}\textbf{d}) reveals that connections are typically stronger between geographically proximate countries, further supporting this hypothesis.
+Nationalities grouped within the same cluster often originate from nearby regions and may share aspects of cultural background, sharing similar languages, traditions, and social norms.
+This geographical homophily may drive the preference for foreigners from these countries to live in close proximity, reinforcing the observed segregation. }